-Your child’s 2 ½ hour daily program will include outside play (except when the temperature is below zero).
+Your child’s 2 ½ hour daily program will include outside play (except when the temperature is below 10 degrees, factoring in the wind chill).
 If you choose to use sunblock, we ask that you apply this at home.
 If you want reapplication at school, please send in a labeled bottle with your signature and written directions of when you want the sunscreen applied (for example: “during the fall and spring months”).
 This permission must be updated annually.
 Children are not permitted to apply sunscreen independently.
 Please note that aerosol sprays are not permitted in the Prekindergarten program.

 Smoking is not permitted on school grounds.

 Learning to be Independent: Independence is an important concept for children and each child develops at his/her own pace.
 We will make every effort to partner with families on the toilet training process.
 When your child comes to school wearing a diaper, we will check it at least every two hours.
 It’s common for three-year-olds to use the toilet with some assistance for clothing and wiping.
 It’s common for four-year-olds to use the bathroom completely on their own and they may start requesting privacy.
 When your child uses the bathroom independently, we will offer time, space and privacy throughout the day.
 Your child’s confidence will grow as s/he becomes successful and independent in self-care such as dressing, toileting, washing hands, and eating.
 Prekindergarten staff are committed promoting independence in the school setting so please communicate any specific requests with us.
 Please note: if your child wears diapers or pull-ups, you must supply diapers/pull-ups AND wipes.